ome/omero-documentation/omero/developers/Server/SecuritySystem.rst

     used by DSLTask to generate psql-footer.sql which is used to
     bootstrap the database security system (root et al).

-:file:`common/build.xml`
-    contains an ant target (adduser) which will create a user and empty password from the command line.
-This target can also be called from the top-level (java omero adduser).

 Client and common
 ~~~~~~~~~~~~~~~~~